riyamartin03/sampleapp_IFQ636_riya/README.md

-# 🚴 RIDEO Bike Rental System
+# 💻 IFN636 Task Manager System

 ## 📌 Overview

-RIDEO Bike Rental System is a full-stack web application developed as part of IFN636 Assessment 1.2.
+This project is a full-stack Task Manager web application developed as part of IFN636 **Assessment 1.2.**
-This project extends a starter authentication system by implementing CRUD (Create, Read, Update, Delete) functionality.

-The system allows users to manage bike rental-related data through a web interface.
+The application extends a starter authentication system by implementing CRUD (Create, Read, Update, Delete) functionality.
+It allows users to manage tasks through a web-based interface.

 ---